redtigercrypto/defiscan1/src/content/protocols/uniswap-v3-arbitrum.md

 ## Upgradeability

-The Uniswap DAO can change parameters such as fees through the `GorvernorBravoDelegator` contract.
+Two potential upgrades can be implemented for the contracts deployed on Arbitrum that comprise the Uniswap V3 deployment:

-Apart from the fees set by the governance, the protocol's contracts are immutable.
-No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.
+1. Adjusting the Fee Parameter

-No User funds nor unclaimed yield are affected by the remaining permissions.
+2. Updating the `NonFungibleTokenPositionDescriptor` Implementation (via the proxy upgradeable pattern)

-Note that a `TransparentProxy` with the DAO as admin is used for the `NonFungibleTokenPositionDescriptor`, which is used for token descriptions.
+These updates require a governance vote on the Ethereum chain through Uniswap's on-chain governance system.
+The execution of this vote is trustless but involves the Arbitrum native cross-chain messaging protocol.
+This protocol cannot censor governance vote results and hence does not introduce new risks.

-However, this does not impact user funds or otherwise materially change the expected performance of the protocol.
+Beyond these updates, the protocol’s contracts are immutable.
+No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any other way.
+Importantly, no user funds or unclaimed yield are impacted by the remaining permissions or by the risk of manipulating Uniswap governance vote results through Arbitrum's cross-chain messaging protocol.

-> Upgradeabillity score: L
+> Upgradeability score: L

 ## Autonomy